 With the approach of the depression, it became apparent that less Tasmanians were able to invest in expensive furniture, therefore Harold turned his attention to the funeral industry.
 By 1940, Harold and his daughter Betty (who later became Mrs. Christian Fuglsang) were running the business.
-Betty drove the mourning coach, making her the first Tasmanian female in the funeral service.
+Betty drove the mourning coach and attended funerals making her one of the early Tasmanian females in the funeral service.

 By 1950, Millingtons was the largest funeral company in Hobart.
 Although Harold had no sons, he persuaded his son-in-law Christian Fuglsang to join the industry, in the hope that Christian’s sons Peter and Christopher may join the company in later years.
 Before they were permitted to join they had to learn to make and French-polish coffins.

 Peter and Christopher joined in 1958 and 1964 respectively.
 During 1958, Christian purchased property in Moonah, transforming a doctor’s residence into the first funeral home in Tasmania.
 Harold died in 1969 following 43 years of devoted service to the industry.
 Christian then became Managing Director and his sons, Peter and Christopher, continued in the industry, Peter becoming the Australian Funeral Director’s Association Federal President in 1980 and 1981.